TylerGillson/Go-CodeScreen-Films-Tests/README.md

 ##

-This test should take no longer than 2 hours to complete successfully.
+This test should take no longer than 1 hour to complete successfully.

 Good luck!